dpicca/spacy_dhtk/README.md

 ## Dependencies
 - Python 3

-## Usage
+## Objective

+The objective of the project is to work with texts from Gutenberg.org, using spaCy, a free open-source library for Natural Language Processing (NLP) in Python.
+It is used to analyse texts by using linguistic features thanks to the NLP.

+To do so, three dataclasses were created :
+`Book`, `Character` ,`Line`.

+The dataclass `Book` corresponds to the parsed book.

+The dataclass `Character` corresponds to the characters from the book.

+The dataclass `Line` corresponds to the tagging of paragraphs using spaCy’s NLP.

-The full pipeline that is used to generate the JSON file is found in the `main.py` script.
+The code to generate the JSON file can be found in the `main.py`script.

-## Data
-The book analyzor return data that is converted into JSON format applying the `???`method.

-## Book
+## Procedure
-The class book corresponds to the parsed book.
+The first step of the creation of this code was the division of the three data classes below.
+Then we created the methods which are the following :
+`Book`:
 The method `get_name()` returns the name of the book then `get_lines()` divides the text in lines.

-## Character
-The class character corresponds to the characters from the book.
+The three following methods return a csv file with an array of the information :
+`spacy_pos_tagging()`separate the text in entities.
+`spacy_get_dependencies()`is a method that uses the NLP of the text and uses the dependencies between the words in a book.
+`spacy_df_pipe()` is a method that return spacy entities.
+`Character`

-The `spacy_characters()` method allows access to a dictionnary of characters and the number of apparition in the text.
+The method `spacy_characters()` allows access to a dictionary of characters and the number of occurrence in the text.

-## Line
+## Results
-The class line corresponds to the tagging of paragraphs using spaCy’s NLP.
+The results can be found in a JSON file in the `main.py` script.
+The data are separated in an array and takes the arguments that are in the `???()` method.

+All of this information can be found in the `generated_json` file.